Orion Engineered Carbons: Q2 Earnings Snapshot - NewsBreak

 NASDAQ

-IGM Biosciences, Inc. (IGMS) came out with a quarterly loss of $1.33 per share versus the Zacks Consensus Estimate of a loss of $1.44.
-This compares to loss of $1.16 per share a year ago.
+Ocular Therapeutix (OCUL) came out with a quarterly loss of $0.28 per share versus the Zacks Consensus Estimate of a loss of $0.23.
+This compares to loss of $0.25 per share a year ago.
 These figures are adjusted for non-recurring items.
-This quarterly report represents an earnings surprise of...
+This quarterly report represents an earnings surprise of -21.74%....

 Recap: Luminar Technologies Q2 Earnings